OpenRefine/openrefine.org/src/pages/usage.md

 The statistics below only track activity on our primary GitHub repository, which includes code, design, and translation contributions.
 Our documentation is available in a separate repository.

-As of March 20th, 2024, over the last 12 months we have:
+As of March 20th, 2024, over the last 12 months we had:
 * 43 active github contributors (including dependabot and weblate);
 * [226 issues created](https://github.com/OpenRefine/OpenRefine/issues?q=is%3Aissue+created%3A%3E2023-03-13+);
 * [278 PR created](https://github.com/OpenRefine/OpenRefine/pulls?q=is%3Apr+created%3A%3E2023-03-13) (excluding PR created by [dependabot](https://github.com/OpenRefine/OpenRefine/pulls?q=is%3Apr+created%3A%3E2023-03-13+dependabot)) and [263 merged](https://github.com/OpenRefine/OpenRefine/pulls?q=is%3Amerged+created%3A%3E2023-03-13+);